 Depending where you park, you can get to Duxbury Beach two different ways.
 For those with parking stickers (resident and oversand), the beach is best accessed via the Powder Point Bridge in Duxbury.
 Day parking at the Duxbury Beach Park is best accessed by going through Marshfield and taking Canal Street to Gurnet Road in Duxbury.

 Click the map below for driving directions:

-The Police Department oversees daily operations on Duxbury Beach and enforces the regulations pertaining to its use.
+The Town of Duxbury Recreation Department/Beach Operations oversees daily operations on Duxbury Beach and enforces the regulations pertaining to its use.

 These rules are established to ensure that this precious natural resource will be preserved for endangered species and available to public access for future generations.
 Your compliance with these rules and regulations ensure that this will be a lasting treasure for all to enjoy.